Media Jobs In New England

 News Editor

-The Concord Monitor is looking for a motivated individual to support the newspaper’s mission to serve the community by pursuing local and statewide news.
+The Concord Monitor, a daily newspaper and website, is looking for a motivated individual to support our mission to serve the community by pursuing local and statewide news.

 Some of the responsibilities of this job include: